A fine collection of songs with a surprising range, although only “The Loner” stands out as a classic.

 A review of side two

 The second side of Neil Young more or less follows the pattern of the first side.
 There’s an instrumental intro, String Quartet From Whiskey Boot Hill, this time courtesy of arranger/pianist Jack Nitzsche, a few folk/pop songs and a long ending.
 Here We Are is surprisingly sentimental, an idealized view of country life that had me thinking of Paul McCartney’s early solo stuff.
 What Did You Do To My Life? is a romantic pop song with fuzzy guitars that may or may not be a victim of the initial album’s remix*, since it sounds a bit shrill to my ears.
 If Neil Young doesn’t immediately evoke thoughts of Motown, you owe it to yourself to hear I’ve Loved Her So Long, which is as close as he’s come yet to writing a Smokey Robinson song.
-The Last Trip To Tulsa is Neil’s big statement at the end, a story rendered in dream imagery that suggest Bob Dylan on a bad trip.
+The Last Trip To Tulsa is Neil’s big statement at the end, a story rendered in dream imagery that suggests Bob Dylan on a bad trip.
 I would tell you that it ends the record on too serious a note, while others would tell you it’s a fountain of wisdom.

 *Remixes and miscellany

-The initial version of Neil Young was encoded using as a new technology that apparently altered the sound to Neil’s dislike, so a new version was remixed and released two months later in 1969.
+The initial version of Neil Young was encoded using a new technology that apparently altered the sound to Neil’s dislike, so a new version was remixed and released two months later in 1969.
 I haven’t heard the original version, although it would make for an interesting bonus disc if anyone gets around to releasing a deluxe edition of this someday.
 Stephen Stills released a version of “The Loner” on Illegal Stills and, yes, it’s the best song on that album.
 Jim Messina (a member of Buffalo Springfield in its later days) and George Grantham would go on to join Richie Furay in Poco.
 Despite the presence of a young Ry Cooder, who had previously worked with blues revisionists Taj Mahal and Captain Beefheart, there is no blues to speak of on Neil Young and very little guitar work that stands out in my mind beyond the acid/fuzz guitar sound that Neil had already established with Buffalo Springfield.
 Maybe it just got buried in the mix.

 Original elpee version